Mary's (Houston): Closing

-Place of Gay Rights Activism
+Place of gay rights activism

-Political Activism
+Political activism

 In “The History of Gay Bathhouses,” Allen Bérubé writes “In a nation which has for generations mobilized its institutions toward making gay people invisible, illegal, isolated, ignorant and silent, gay baths and bars became the first stages of a movement of civil rights for gay people in the United States."
 Mary's Naturally was that bar in Houston.
 During the ownership of Fanny Farmer, Mary's moved from being a popular hangout to being a hub for gay rights activism and organization in Houston.
 Farmer frequently and financially supported the Gay Political Caucus (GPC) in Houston.
 He supported and participated heavily in Gay Pride Week.
 According to gay activist, Ray Hill, in 1980, the early planning of the Kaposi Sarcoma Foundation, the precursor for the AIDS Foundation of Houston, happened in Mary's.
 Later Mary's owner, Cliff Owens said in a 2002 interview, “Farmer was politically astute, and Mary’s became the place where gay men organized themselves…“The gay community’s roots are right here, in this room, in this building."